History of role-playing games: International market

-Mid- to late-1990s: decline in popularity
+Mid- to late-1990s: TTRPG decline in popularity, early RPG theory

+Rise of role-playing video games and collectible card games

+Tabletop role-playing games decreased in popularity during the mid-to-late 1990s due to market competition from role-playing video games and collectible card games.

 With advances in home computing, role-playing video games increased in popularity.
-These games, which use settings and game-mechanics found in role-playing games, do not require a gamemaster or require a player to remain in-character.
+These games, which use settings and game-mechanics found in role-playing games, do not require a gamemaster or for players to remain in-character.
 Although they helped to introduce new gamers to the hobby, the demands of time and money on players were split between the two.

 In 1993, Peter Adkison and Richard Garfield, a doctoral candidate in mathematics at the University of Pennsylvania, released a competitive card collecting game with a fantasy setting reminiscent of fantasy role-playing games called Magic: The Gathering.
-The game was extremely successful and its publisher Wizards of the Coast (WotC) experienced phenomenal growth; A new genre of collectible card games emerged.
+The game was extremely successful and its publisher Wizards of the Coast (WotC) experienced phenomenal growth.
+A new genre of collectible card games emerged.
 The sudden appearance and remarkable popularity of Magic took many gamers (and game publishing companies) by surprise, as they tried to keep pace with fads and changes in the public opinion.

 In the year afterwards (1994), Bethesda Softworks released the first chapter in their The Elder Scrolls role-playing video game series.
 The game was Bethesda's attempt to create a true "pen and paper" style experience for personal computers, with the fifth major game, The Elder Scrolls V: Skyrim (2011) being one of the most frequently released games in the history of the industry.

-With gamers's time and money split three ways, the role-playing game industry declined.
-Articles appeared in Dragon Magazine and other industry magazines foretelling the "end of role-playing", since face-to-face time was spent playing Magic.
+With gamers' time and money split three ways, the tabletop role-playing game industry declined.
+Articles appeared in Dragon Magazine and other industry magazines foretelling the "end of role-playing" because face-to-face time was spent playing Magic.
 TSR's attempts to become a publishing house further drained their reserves of cash and the financially troubled company was eventually purchased by Wizards of the Coast in 1997.
-Articles criticising WotC's game in TSR's magazine stopped.
+Articles criticizing WotC's game in TSR's magazine stopped.
 WotC became a division of Hasbro in 1998, being bought for an estimated $325 million.

+Early role-playing game theory

-Meanwhile, critical and theoretical reflection on role-playing game theory was developing.
+Meanwhile, role-playing game theory was developing.
 In 1994–95 Inter*Active, (later renamed Interactive Fiction) published a magazine devoted to the study of RPGs.
 In the late 1990s discussion on the nature of RPGs on rec.games.frp.advocacy generated the Threefold Model.

-The Scandinavian RPG scene saw several opposing ideological camps about the nature and function of RPGs emerge, which began having regular academic conferences called the knutepunkt conferences, which began in 1997 and continue to today.
+In the Scandinavian RPG scene, several opposing ideological camps about the nature and function of RPGs emerged.
+Annual academic conferences called the Knutepunkt began in 1997 and continue to today.